yearbook-milk/usgnerfwars-docs/quick_start/usgquickstart.md

 # Quick Start Guide for USG

-Hello Universities at Shady Grove faculty!
+Hello UMD faculty!
 If you are looking to wire and start up the Nerf Turret in its current configuration, this is the correct file.

 If this software is being used on another system that is not the USG Nerf Turret, or you want to run in non-headless mode, or you want docs about the extended functionality of this software, this is not the right file.